dejanbatanjac/dejanbatanjac.github.io/_posts/2019-07-04-softmax vs sigmoid.md

 Can be literally expressed as taking the exponent value and dividing it by the sum of all other exponents.
 This will make one important feature of `softmax`, that the sum of all softmax values will add to 1.

-Just by peaking the `max` value after the softmax we get our prediction.
+Just by picking the `max` value after the softmax we get our prediction.

 ### Sigmoid